Recruitment And Selecting Employees

 There are different roles played by the Human Resource department that are essential for the growth of the organization.
 Some of these roles include recruitment and selection, training and development, industrial relations, etc.

-Most of the time the recruitment process is required in three situations.
+Most of the times the recruitment process is required in three situations.
 When a person leaves the job, when a business expands or when one person or more starts a new business, new employees are hired.
 Recruitment also helps to reassess the nature of the job to whom an employee is hired according to future requirements.

 Basically, recruitment is the process to identify the person from the applications received when a business needs someone to be the employee.

 In large scale businesses and organizations, the recruitment generally takes place under the Human Resource department while in small businesses, managers perform the recruitment task.

 Selection is basically the screening process after receiving applications.
 In this process, the best candidate to perform a job is selected.
 Selection could be based upon some criteria like after passing some tests or interview based only.

 Difference Between The Internal Recruitment And External Recruitment

 When a post vacant in any organization, there are two ways to fill it.
 Internal recruitment or external recruitment.